Real Name | Anthony Salvatore Iandanza |

 - Tony Danza's real name is Anthony Salvatore Iandanza

-- Tony Danza is American
+- Tony Danza's nationality is American

-- Tony Danza is a(n) Actor
+- Tony Danza works as a(n) Actor

-- Tony Danza is a proud parent of 4 kids
+- Tony Danza has 4 kids

 - Tony Danza childrens names are Marc Anthony, Emily, Gina, Katherine